prometheusresearch-archive/react-forms/docs/examples/undo.rst

 Forms.
 Because React Forms keeps its state (value and validation info) immutable it is possible to make a state snapshot at any time with almost no overhead.

-This particular examples only make a snapshot before destructive operations such as adding/removing a fieldset in repeating fieldset.

 .. raw:: html

   <style>